Hamanumida daedalus

 Hamanumida daedalus, the guineafowl butterfly, is a butterfly of the family Nymphalidae and only member of the genus Hamanumida.

 Range

-It is found in the Afrotropical realm (Natal, Eswatini, Transvaal, Mozambique, Rhodesia, Botswana, tropical Africa (dry lowland areas) and southwest Arabia).
+It is found in the Afrotropical realm (Natal, Eswatini, Transvaal, Mozambique, Zimbabwe, Botswana, tropical Africa (dry lowland areas) and southwest Arabia).

 Description

 The wingspan is 55–65 mm for males and 60–78 mm for females.
 Adults are on wing year-round, with peaks in midwinter and summer.

 Food plants

 The larvae feed on Combretum and Terminalia species.